sbv1307/Wavin-AHC-9000-mqtt/README.md

 A Esp8266 mqtt interface for more Wavin AHC-9000 controllers connected together and controlled by one Wavin display.

-The goal is to be able to control the Wavin AHC 9000 heating controllers from [Home Assistant](https://www.home-assistant.io/), and still be able to use the Wavin display as well.
+The goal is to be able to control the Wavin AHC 9000 heating controllers from [Home Assistant](https://www.home-assistant.io/) (HA), and still be able to use the Wavin display as well.

-The origilan goal of being able to controle the Wavin AHC 9000 heating controllers from [OpenHAP](https://www.openhab.org/), has been abandoned because I gave up finding an automated MQTT intgegration in OpenHAB.
+The origilan goal of being able to controle the Wavin AHC 9000 heating controllers from [OpenHAP](https://www.openhab.org/), has been abandoned because I gave up finding a discovery function for MQTT integrations, like the one in HA.

 ### **Current project status**
 In the current version, the Esp8266 mqtt interface will controle one or more Wavin AHC-9000 controllers.
 The Wavin AHC-9000 controllers are initial installed and configured using the Wavin display, which configures each controller's MOC-BUS device number.